oscarbvf/meu_app_teste/README.md

 - How to implement authorization policies with Pundit

 - How to implement JWT-based API authentication

+- How to create Swagger documentation with Rswag

+- How to implement basic RSpec tests for API

 - How to write basic tests with Minitest to ensure model validations and CRUD operations work correctly